FiresOfMordor/The-Fellowship-of-the-Code-2026/chapters/chapter-2-paths-and-choices.md

 ## Artifact

-- Link to the artifact: to be added later
+- Link to the artifact: [Artifact II – Decisions](./artifacts/artifact-2/artifact-2-deciding.md)
 - Tasks: to be added later

 ## AI Assistance